 Instructions

-- On a baking sheet covered with aluminum foil, arrange 6 graham cracker halves topped with one large marshmallow each.
+- On a baking sheet covered with aluminum foil, lay out 4 graham cracker halves.
+Top each with one large marshmallow.

 - Broil the marshmallows for approximately 45 seconds until browned and soft.
 Keep a close watch as they can go from toasty to charred in no time flat!

-- Place a second graham cracker half on top of each s'more and enjoy!
+- Remove the tray from the oven, and place a second graham cracker half on top of each s'more.
+Enjoy!

 More Fun S'mores Ideas